Get Started with a Free Quote!

 TMF/MATCH List Merchant Accounts

-If your company has been placed on the Terminated Merchant File (TMF) or MATCH list, you might be concerned that it’s the end of electronic payment processing for your business.
+If your company account has been placed on the Terminated Merchant File (TMF) or MATCH list, you might be concerned that it’s the end of electronic payment processing for your business.

 Don’t give up, though.